Rajanganaya Dam

-The Rajanganaya Dam (also sometimes called Rajangana) is an irrigation dam built across the Kala Oya river, at Rajanganaya, bordering the North Western and North Central provinces of Sri Lanka.
+The Rajanganaya Dam (sometimes called Rajangana) is an irrigation dam built across the Kala Oya river, at Rajanganaya, bordering the North Western and North Central provinces of Sri Lanka.
 The main concrete dam measures approximately 350 m and creates the Rajanganaya Reservoir, which has a catchment area of 76863.60 ha and a total storage capacity of 100.37 e6m3.